duezero/RCM---Runtime-Clock-Manager/README.md

 Time-dependant functions like delay(), millis() or Serial() will not work properly when the clock is reduced.
+This because that functions are set on compile-time, based on f_cpu value defined in boards file.

+It's not recommended push the clock below 500kHz, for two reasons:
+1 power saving is risible
+2 you cannot reprogram the MCU due to low clock.

+If you want to experiment with low clocks, uncomment (see example) _RCM_RescueMode();_.
+This function give you 5 seconds of full clock.
+The procedure is the sequent:

+1 switch off your MCU
+2 turn on again the MCU
+3 upload new sketch before 5 secs expires

+If you set clock below 500kHz without _RCM_RescueMode()_ active there is still the possibility to program again your MCU.
+WARNING -- Tested only with Arduino as ISP --

+1 Upload on your Arduino the sketch _Arduino ISP low clock_ 2 Burn the bootloader
+3 Upload on your Arduino the original sketch _Arduino ISP_ 4 Upload new sketch on your MCU